Park Avenue main line: Electrification

 The New York Central Railroad tested third-rail-powered electric trains in 1904, using a fleet of new MU Sprague-GE cars from the General Electric Company, and found that their speeds were adequate for service into Grand Central.
 Over the next few years, the New York Central and New Haven Railroads electrified their tracks, allowing trains to enter Grand Central Terminal upon its completion.
-The first electric train departed for the soon-to-be-demolished Grand Central Station from the Harlem Division's Highbridge station in the Bronx, on September 30, 1906.
+The first electric train departed for the soon-to-be-demolished Grand Central Depot from the Harlem Division's High Bridge station in the Bronx, on September 30, 1906.
 By late 1906, Harlem Division trains were also electrified, and its operations moved to the basement of Grand Central Palace.
-New Haven Division electric trains started running to Grand Central in October, 1907.
+New Haven Division electric trains started running to Grand Central in October 1907.

 With the elimination of the noise and pollution from steam locomotives, this once-undesirable section of Park Avenue and the land freed by the covering-over of the rail yard became prime New York City real estate.
 The area became one of the city's most attractive residential areas as mansions and high-class apartments were constructed along Park Avenue.
 The area around Park Avenue in the vicinity of Grand Central was developed into Terminal City.
 Stretching from 42nd to 51st Streets between Madison and Lexington Avenues, it came to include the Chrysler Building and other prestigious office buildings; luxury apartment houses along Park Avenue; and an array of high-end hotels that included the Marguery, Park Lane and Waldorf Astoria.
 The idea to place the rail yard below Park Avenue and construct buildings above it was credited to Wilgus.

-In November, 1929, the New York Central prepared to install bidirectional signaling and shorten signal blocks between Grand Central and 162nd Street on the Harlem Division and High Bridge on the Hudson Division, allowing all four tracks in the Park Avenue Tunnel to be used in either direction.
+In November 1929, the New York Central prepared to install bidirectional signaling and shorten signal blocks between Grand Central and 162nd Street on the Harlem Division and High Bridge on the Hudson Division, allowing all four tracks in the Park Avenue Tunnel to be used in either direction.
 At the time, only Track 4, the westernmost track, had bidirectional signaling; it was used by outbound trains in the evening rush hour.
 The change would increase capacity by 25% and allow trains to operate at least 90 seconds apart at a speed of 35 mph.
 The additional capacity was needed to accommodate growth in suburban communities and additional traffic to new skyscrapers near 42nd Street.
 Semaphore signals composed of pivoted arms were replaced with tricolor signals resembling traffic lights.
 The interlocking tower at 106th Street was rebuilt and ten new signal bridges were erected between 96th Street and the Harlem River.
 In addition, the line was rebuilt at Mott Haven Junction, with nine tracks instead of the existing five, and four signal towers in the area were replaced with one.
 The changes at the junction were made to increase operational flexibility and allow trains to go 30 mph through this section.
 In 1930, work on the section of the project between Grand Central and Mott Haven Junction was nearly-completed.